awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 ## Deleting a Volume<a name="ApplicationStorageVolumesCached-Removing"></a>

 You might need to delete a volume as your application needs change—for example, if you migrate your application to use a larger storage volume\.
 Before you delete a volume, make sure that there are no applications currently writing to the volume\.
 Also, make sure that there are no snapshots in progress for the volume\.
-If a snapshot schedule is defined for the volume, you can check it on the **Snapshot Schedules** tab of the AWS Storage Gateway console\.
+If a snapshot schedule is defined for the volume, you can check it on the **Snapshot Schedules** tab of the Storage Gateway console\.
 For more information, see [Editing a Snapshot Schedule](#SchedulingSnapshot)\.

-You can delete volumes using the AWS Storage Gateway console or the AWS Storage Gateway API\.
-For information on using the AWS Storage Gateway API to remove volumes, see [Delete Volume](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_DeleteVolume.html)\.
+You can delete volumes using the Storage Gateway console or the Storage Gateway API\.
+For information on using the Storage Gateway API to remove volumes, see [Delete Volume](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_DeleteVolume.html)\.
 The following procedure demonstrates using the console\.

 Before you delete a volume, back up your data or take a snapshot of your critical data\.
 For stored volumes, your local disks aren't erased\.
 After you delete a volume, you can't get it back\.<a name="CachedRemovingAStorageVolume"></a>

 **To remove a volume**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. On the **Volumes** tab, choose the volume and choose the confirmation box\.
 Make sure that the volume listed is the volume you intend to delete\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/delete-volume.png)

 1. Choose **Delete** to delete the volume\.